 11. Nurture close relationships

-Spending time with those you really care about – your close friends, your partner, and your family – will bring you much more satisfaction than the stuff your money can buy.
+Spending time with those you really care about—your close friends, your significant other, and your family – will bring you much more satisfaction than the stuff your money can buy.
 Not spending quality time with the people you love is actually one of the top regrets of the dying.
 In fact, according to the Self-Determination Theory, relatedness is one of the three basic human needs.

 Also, there are studies that correlate marriage, or a committed long-term relationship, to higher satisfaction in life.
 “Intimacy, commitment, and support do, for most people, pay emotional dividends”, reports Psychologist David Myers.